Fall 2018 | FIND WEBNOTES HERE

 - The ability to interpret and analyze media texts representing diverse sexes, genders, and sexualities as they relate to questions of power and social justice.

 Students with a range of learning styles and needs are welcome in this course.
 In particular, if you have a disability / health consideration that may require accommodations, please contact the Disability Services Office as soon as possible.
-The Disability Services staff (located in A201) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations at ext.
-4331.
+The Disability Services staff are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
 The sooner you let us know your needs the quicker we can assist you in achieving your learning goals in this course.

-Students are permitted to use laptop computers only for taking notes from the lectures.
-Playing games, surfing the internet, checking e-mail, instant messaging, watching videos or listening to music are not permitted during class time.
-If you are disrupting other students with this kind of laptop activity, you will be asked to turn off your laptop.
+Students are permitted to use laptops only for taking notes from the lectures.
+Playing games, surfing the internet, checking e-mail, direct messaging, watching videos or listening to music are not permitted during class time.
+If you are disrupting other students with this kind of laptop or phone activity, you will be asked to turn off your device/s.

 I recommend starting Ivan Coyote’s book, One in Every Crowd, as soon as possible.
 Please note that it is geared for a “young adult” reader (roughly age 12-18) and I have chosen it to engage in wider discussions about: independent cultural production versus mainstream media; queer futurity; the “It Gets Better” campaign; and the roles of humour and affect in queer media.